Camarines Sur: Isarog Agta

 In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
 One of these languages in the Isarog Agta language which has an estimated 5 speakers in the year 2000.
 The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
 If the remaining 150 people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of 1 to 2 decades.

 The Isarog Agta people live within the circumference of Mount Isarog, though only 5 of them still know their indigenous language.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification, but have distinct language and belief systems unique to their own culture and heritage.

-Urban History
+Urban history

-Camarines Sur strated having urban areas since the Spanish Colonial Period with Naga City (or Nueva Caceres) becoming urban in the 19th century due to it being the center of commerce in the former province of Ambos Camarines.
+Camarines Sur had urban areas since the Spanish Colonial Period with Naga City (or Nueva Caceres) becoming urban in the 19th century due to it being the center of commerce in the former province of Ambos Camarines.
 Nabua (Which formerly included present day Balatan), Libmanan (Then included present day Cabusao and some barangays of Canaman Pamplona and Pasacao), Sipocot, Pili, Calabanga, Iriga then followed Nueva Caceres with some barangays being classified as urban.

 By the late 1990s the remaining rural municipalities were Siruma, Garchitorena, Presentacion and Cabusao.
 Until 2007 when all of these 4 municipalities were classified as urban by the National Statistics Office.